News

 Thus, when the Federal Reserve acts as it did in the early stages of the COVID pandemic to create trillions of dollars out of thin air, that action represents an increase in the money supply.
 And when Congress borrows trillions of dollars to send stimulus checks to all but the wealthiest Americans, as it did three times during the pandemic, that also represents an increase in the money supply.

-Viewed from that perspective, inflation appears inevitable, and we’ve expressed that viewpoint unsparingly ever since the pandemic began.
+Viewed from this perspective, inflation appears inevitable.
+We have expressed that viewpoint unsparingly ever since the pandemic began.

 But could today’s inflation actually be worse than the 1980s?
 We believe that it is.